Dreaming of living in Athens Greece? The Greek capital is one of the most interesting, cultured, and historical cities in all of Europe.

 Even if you want to travel from Athens to places such as the Sporades or the Ionian islands which are further away, it is very easy to do so.
 Living in Athens means that you have a plethora of domestic travel options right on your doorstep.

 I have also based myself in Thessaloniki for several months at a time.
 This gave me the opportunity to take a lot of day trips from Thessaloniki – including charming villages in Halkidiki, like Nikiti.

 As someone who prefers mountains and nature to beaches and islands, I felt an immediate affection for Northern Greece.
 This is the “Central Macedonia” region of Greece and I find the people to be much friendlier here – perhaps the nicest in Greece!

-If you are torn between living in Athens or Thessaloniki, I’d advise you to dive into the unknown and give Thessaloniki a try!
-It may be lesser-known on an international scale but it has plenty to offer.
+If you are torn between living in Athens or Thessaloniki, it is well worth basing yourself in both cities for a couple of weeks.
+Don’t hesitate to give Thessaloniki a try!
+It may be lesser known on an international scale but it has plenty to offer.

 Do you have any additional questions or concerns about living in Athens?
 Have you spent any time living in other parts of Greece or elsewhere in Europe?